 A few years later, prompted by requests from my nieces and nephews, I decided to try writing a more adventurous novel.
-The result, Fish (Scholastic Press), is filled with pirates, puzzles, and grand journeys.
-Fish was a Scholastic Book Fair bestseller, and it has received numerous awards and nominations, including the Carol Otis Hurst prize for the best children’s writing in New England.
-The last time I checked, the book was on to its seventh printing.
+The result, Fish, is filled with pirates, puzzles, and grand journeys.
+In the years since I’ve been going back and forth between fiction and nonfiction, adventure and science.
+You can check out the rest of my books here.

 This isn’t really a bio, is it?
 What else?
 I used to be a pretty fast swimmer.
 I’m happily married with three kids.
 We live on Martha’s Vineyard, an island off the coast of Cape Cod.
 I enjoy reading, drinking coffee, surfing, hanging with my family, open-water swimming, and making stuff.

 Sometimes, late in the day, I lie down on the floor of my office and close my eyes for a little while.
 Don’t tell anyone, though.
 That makes me seem unprofessional.

 I prefer black shoes and sneakers, almost exclusively.